Vita Barbić

 Vita Barbić (born 13 August 2007) is a Croatian javelin and discus thrower.
-She won gold in the javelin at the 2025 European Athletics U20 Championships, and gold in the javelin and bronze in the discus at the 2024 European Athletics U18 Championships.
+She won silver in javelin at the 2026 U20 World Championship, gold in the javelin at the 2025 European Athletics U20 Championships, and gold in the javelin and bronze in the discus at the 2024 European Athletics U18 Championships.

-Early life
+Early life and education

 She started training in athletics at the age of six years-old after being encouraged to try it by her older sister.
 She hugely admired Sandra Perković when she was growing up.
 She was a student at the Vladimir Prelog School of Natural Sciences in Zagreb.

 Career

 She won the javelin throw at the 2023 European Youth Summer Olympic Festival (EYOF) in Maribor, with a throw of 60.48 metres, which set a new EYOF record in the javelin throw (500 g).
 She won the Croatian national junior titles in the discus throw (43.50m) and the javelin throw where she also threw a new personal best of 52.97m, in June 2023.
 She was also just three centimetres from a third gold as she won the silver medal in the shot put with a new personal record of 12.58m.
 She placed fourth in the javelin at the 2023 European Athletics U20 Championships competing as a 15-year-old.

 At the 2024 Balkan U18 Championships in Maribor, Barbic moved top of the European U18 list with 57.81m throw in the 500g javelin.

 She won gold in the javelin, and bronze in the discus, at the 2024 European Athletics U18 Championships.
 She finished fourth in the javelin at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024.
 The European Athletics Federation nominated her for the European Young Athlete of the Year award for 2024.

 She won the gold medal in the javelin at the 2025 European Athletics U20 Championships in Tampere, Finland, in August 2025.
 Her best throw was 55.26m in the final round of the competition with the title already won.

+Barbic set a new personal best and national under-20 record of 60.71 metres in June 2026 in Zagreb.
+At the U20 World Championship at the Hayward Field in Eugene in August 2026 she became a vice-champion (56.60 m).
+She competed at the European Championship a week later in Birmingham, placing 26th in the qualifications (53.52 m).